 Why Do I Need a Tampa Gun Charge Lawyer?

 Even if you have the right to own a firearm, weapons charges on school grounds in Florida are serious charges.
-If you are convicted, you can suffer long-lasting consequences, beyond just time served behind bars and fines.
+If you are convicted, you can face long-lasting consequences, extending beyond the time served behind bars and fines.
 Besides your criminal penalties, a conviction can result in:

 - A permanent criminal record.